JunlinHan/DCLGAN/README.md

 # Dual Contrastive Learning Adversarial Generative Networks(DCLGAN)

 We provide our PyTorch implementation of DCLGAN, which is a simple yet powerful model for unsupervised Image-to-image translation.
 Compared to CycleGAN, DCLGAN performs geometry changes with more realistic results.
 Compared to CUT, DCLGAN is usually more robust and achieves better performance.
-Our model, SimDCL (Similarity DCLGAN) also avoids mode collapse using a new similarity loss.
+A viriant, SimDCL (Similarity DCLGAN) also avoids mode collapse using a new similarity loss.

 DCLGAN is a general model performing all kinds of Image-to-Image translation tasks.
 It achieves SOTA performances in most tasks that we have tested.